rust-embedded/blog/content/2023-12-28-embedded-hal-v1.md

 All error types are also required to implement `Debug`, so `.unwrap()` and similar are now always available in generic drivers.

+## embedded-io

+The `embedded-hal` project also hosts the `embedded-io` crates.
+They provide traits for byte-oriented I/O streams.
+Since serial ports (UART) are essentially byte streams, the serial-specific traits in `embedded-hal` have been removed in favor of `embedded-io`.

+`embedded-io` has not reached 1.0 yet, but we expect that to happen in 2024.

 ## Thanks

 Thanks to the HAL team ([@therealprof](https://github.com/therealprof), [@ryankurte](https://github.com/ryankurte), [@eldruin](https://github.com/eldruin), [@dirbaio](https://github.com/Dirbaio), [@MabezDev](https://github.com/MabezDev)), and to everyone who helped with testing, feedback and contributions for making `embedded-hal` 1.0 possible.